OpenEVSE/openevse_esp32_firmware/readme.md

 #### 3. Compile and Upload

-- Open OpenEVSE_RAPI_WiFi_ESP8266.ino in the Arduino IDE.
+- Open EmonESP.ino in the Arduino IDE.
 - Compile and Upload as normal
-- Upload web server files using the ESP8266 Data Upload tool under Arduino tools.
+- Upload home.html web page using the ESP8266 Sketch Data Upload tool under Arduino tools.

 ### Licence